tobyhodges/hpc-in-a-day/_episodes/02-02-advanced-job-scheduling.md

 ~~~
 {: .bash}

-Now Lola tries one of the monitoring commands, the she discovered in the manpages of her scheduletc/bash_completioner:
+Now Lola tries one of the monitoring commands, the she discovered in the manpages of her scheduler:

 ~~~
 {% include /snippets/02/monitor_hostname_date_sleep.{{ site.workshop_scheduler }} %}